Certifying zeros of polynomial systems using interval arithmetic: Certifying zeros with interval arithmetic

 \begin{remark} In the literature, $K_{x,Y}(I)$ is often defined using $F(x)$ and not $\square F(x)$.
 Here, we use this definition, because in practice it is usually not feasible to evaluate $F(x)$ exactly.
 Instead, $F(x)$ is replaced by an interval enclosure. \end{remark} \begin{remark} The second part of Theorem \ref{thm:krawczyk} motivates to find a matrix $Y \in \C^{n \times n}$ such that $|| 1_n - Y \cdot \square \mathrm{J}F(I) ||_\infty$ is minimized.
 A good choice is an approximation of the inverse of $\mathrm JF(x)$. \end{remark}

 We are now ready to state the theorem behind Krawczyk's method.
-The first proof for real interval arithmetic is due to Moore \cite{Moore:1977}.
-One of the few sources, which has this theorem in the complex setting, is \cite{BLL:2019}.
-For completeness we recall their proof in this section.
-Note that all the data in the theorem can be computed using interval arithmetic.
+The first proof for real interval arithmetic is due to Moore \cite{Moore:1977}. {A proof for complex data is at least known since the work by Rump \cite{Rump83}.
+We recall the proof from \cite{BLL:2019} in Section \ref{proof of Krawczyk Method} below.
+Note that all the data in the theorem can be computed using interval arithmetic.}